My Grandma’s Chicken Buried in Vermicelli

 1

-Heat a heavy-bottom saucepan or a cast iron casserole dish over medium-high heat and add two tablespoons of olive oil and two tablespoons of ghee.
-Add the onion, and sauté until softened, about 10 minutes,
+Preheat the oven to 375°F. In a heavy-bottom saucepan or a cast-iron casserole dish, heat 2 tablespoons of olive oil and 2 tablespoons of ghee over medium-high heat.
+Add the onions and sauté until softened, about 10 minutes.

 2